What should I do if I think I may be pregnant?

 Who can I speak to about my pregnancy?

-Many women with an unplanned pregnancy choose to speak to friends, family or a partner about the pregnancy and what to do next.
+Many people with an unplanned pregnancy choose to speak to friends, family or a partner about the pregnancy and what to do next.
 You may know straightaway that you do not wish to continue the pregnancy, but often people feel uncertain or confused initially.
 It can be helpful to speak through your feelings with someone else not directly connected to your situation.

 You can speak to your own GP or to a member of staff at Sandyford Sexual Health Services.
 You can make an appointment to talk to a nurse about options on 0141 211 8620.
 We will explain your choices, and will ensure you have the information and time you need to make a decision.

 What is the law around abortion?

 Abortion in the UK is available up to 24 weeks of pregnancy, provided certain criteria are met.
-Abortion is available in Greater Glasgow and Clyde up to 18 weeks of pregnancy.
-At 18 weeks and above, we will need to refer you to the British Pregnancy Advisory Service (BPAS).
+Abortion is available in Greater Glasgow and Clyde up to 20 weeks of pregnancy.
+If you are 20 weeks pregnant or above, we will need to refer you to the British Pregnancy Advisory Service (BPAS).

-In the UK all abortions are carried out under The Abortion Act.
-Two doctors must agree in writing that going ahead with abortion would cause less harm to a woman’s (or her existing children’s) physical or mental health than continuing with the pregnancy.
+Abortions are carried out under The Abortion Act (Scotland).
+Two doctors must agree in writing that going ahead with abortion would cause less harm to a person’s (or their existing children’s) physical or mental health than continuing with the pregnancy.
 Most doctors will view the distress of continuing with an unwanted pregnancy as likely to be harmful.
 However, some doctors may choose not to be involved in abortion services and referrals, in which case they must refer you to another doctor or service, who will be able to help you.

 How do I go about getting an abortion?

-If you wish to have an abortion, or to talk about your options for the pregnancy in more detail, you will need to go to an abortion assessment clinic.
-Your own doctor or nurse, or any member of Sandyford staff is able to refer you to these clinics and will tell you of the appointment date and time.
+If you wish to have an abortion, or to talk about your options for the pregnancy in more detail, you will need an appointment with the abortion assessment clinic.